state-machine-solutions/manga-js-server/README.md

 INITIAL_DATA=./initialData.json

 # Auto-save frequency (in seconds)

+if zero (0) do not instantiate AutoSave class

 AUTO_SAVE_FREQUENCE=10.1

 # Debugging
 HIDE_PANEL=true  # Set to false for container mode, true for local debugging